AI-Stuff/hudson-and-thames-research/README.md

 2. Launch Anaconda Navigator
 3. Click Environments, choose an environment name, select Python 3.6, and click Create
 4. Launch Anaconda Prompt and activate the environment: ```conda activate <env name>```
-5. Install Python requirements:
+5. From Anaconda Prompt: go to the directory where you have saved the file, example: cd Desktop/research/.

-  From Anaconda Prompt: go to the directory where you have saved the file, example: cd Desktop/research/.
+6. Install Python requirements, by running the command: ```pip install -r requirements.txt```

-  Run the command: ```pip install -r requirements.txt```
+7. (Optional) Continue to Chapter-specific Installation

 ### Chapter-specific Installation